InteractionDesignFoundation/handbook/guides/scrum/overview.md

 Once Sprint planning is finished - nobody can add new tasks to sprint backlog.
 There are 2 exceptions for this rule:

 - tasks with `urgency: high` label
-- tasks with `blink an eye` label if they are relevant to other issues from your backlog
+- tasks with `blink of an eye` label if they are relevant to other issues from your backlog

 ### Sprint planning